drjonah/Tic-Tac-Toe/README.md

 ## Meet Alex!
 Alex is an AI designed to never lose a tic tac toe game!

+Alex is able to predict every board possible throughout the game given an index and determine all of the winning, tying, and losing positions.
+From those three, Alex prioritizes the winnning, then the tying, and finally the losing positions.
+If there are multiple outcomes in each, Alex will chose randomly which path/position to pursue.

+Alex is able to accomplish this through an algorithm known as **minimax**.
+This algorithm works by factoring the best way (max) for Alex to win and the best way (min) for you to lose to compute a 1, 0, -1.
+These represent winning, tying, and losing respectively.

 ## How to play!

 To play, download **game.py** and **ai.py**. **game.py** is what you will run in your terminal to play tic tac toe! **ai.py** is where all of Alex's logic is found. **ai.py** can be run to test single move outcomes!
 Costom boards can be stored within **ai.py**'s main function.